URL2Pin logo

 Can you use Amazon affiliate links on Pinterest in 2026?

 Many creators do, if they comply with Amazon Associates rules (disclosure, allowed link types, and geography) and Pinterest’s transparency expectations.
-Verify both official policy pages before scaling.
+Use the 2026 policy quick-reference table on this page, then verify both official policy pages before scaling.

 Do I need a blog to use Amazon affiliate links safely?